ivoyager/ivoyager-changelogs/README.md

 ### Changes
 * Widget RangeLabel sets its own visibility
 * Renamed COPYRIGHT.txt to 3RD_PARTY.txt in all repositories.
 The file name "COPYRIGHT" interferes with GitHub's autoscript recognition of our Apache 2.0 license in LICENSE.txt.
+And "3RD_PARTY" is a more accurate description of the contents.

 ### API-breaking changes
 * Renamed VoyagerCamera enum "VIEWPOINT_BUMPED_POINTING" -> "VIEWPOINT_BUMPED"